larsenglund/fogger/README.md

 # Fogger
-A cheap DIY fog machine.
+A cheap DIY fog machine with automatic temperature control, display and WiFi remote control.

 ## Hardware
 The basic fog machine consists of